Autologous blood therapy at the veterinarian's office

 Although autologous blood therapy is considered well-tolerated and has few side effects, risks and complications can still occur.
 These include:

-- Infections : If the therapy is not carried out properly, infections can occur at the injection site or in the animal's body.
+- Infections: If the therapy is performed improperly, infections can occur at the injection site or in the animal's body.

-- Bruising : After the injection of blood, bruising or swelling may occur at the injection site.
+- Bruises: Bruising or swelling may occur at the injection site after the blood is injected.

 Conclusion